ducakar/openzone/README.md

 Extracts internal strings for localisation from OpenZone source code and appends them to `<data_dir>/lingua/<data_dir_basename>.pot`.

-### `lib.sh [clean]` ###

-Copy all libraries OpenZone depends on to `lib/<platform>` directories (currently Linux-x86_64 and Windows-x86_64).
-Those are required to create standalone build (see `OZ_BUNDLE` cmake option) that can be distributed in a ZIP archive (i.e. no installation required, all dependencies included).

-This script is currently Arch Linux-specific and assumes one has both Linux and MinGW versions of all necessary libraries installed.
-Many of those packages must be built from AUR.

-The following commands may be given (`build` is assumed if none):

-- `clean`: Delete directories for all platforms.
-- (none): Copy libraries for selected platforms into corresponding directories.

 ### `nacl.sh [run | finalise]` ###

 `NACL_SDK_ROOT` environment variable must be set to use this script.